anthonee619/Check-it-News/README.md

 3.)
 Click the developer mode button on the top right of the page.
 4.)
 Click on "Load unpacked" and find the folder in where you unzipped the
     github clone.
 5.)
-Make sure you Check it News is enables as an extension.
+Make sure you Check it News is enabled as an extension.
 6.)
 Find an article.

 #####################################################################